-With Offices in Tampa and Clearwater FL, serving all of South and Central Florida
+With offices in the Tampa Bay area and Fort Myers FL, serving all of Central and Southwest Florida.

 Fire sprinkler systems are a vital part of fire safety.
 According to the National Fire Protection Association (NFPA 13), well-maintained fire sprinklers can help to protect property and save lives in the event of a fire outbreak.
 Working fire sprinkler systems are highly reliable and responsive, reacting quickly to reduce flames, heat and smoke produced in a fire.
 As soon as the sensor picks up heat from a flame, sprinkler heads will be released to activate the system and put out or help control the spread of the fire.

 For a fire sprinkler system to work effectively, it must be properly installed and maintained to code requirements.
 If you are requiring the installation of a fire sprinkler system in your property or an upgrade, retrofit or service of your existing system, you can trust CFC to the task.

 Large installations – You can trust our experienced estimators and designers to take your project from concept to completion, and ensure your installation complies with all necessary building codes and regulations..